microsoft/fluentui/packages/office-ui-fabric-react/src/components/Pivot/docs/PivotDos.md

 - Use on content-heavy pages that require a significant amount of scrolling to access the various sections.
 - Be concise on the navigation labels, ideally one or two words rather than a phrase.
+- Pass only PivotItems as children to Pivot.